zttofficial/zttofficial/README.md

 ### Welcome👋
-🎓 MASTER's Candidate at UofG 🇨🇦.
+🎓 MASTER OF CYBERSECURITY at UofG 🇨🇦.

 BACHELOR OF SCIENCE IN COMPUTING at MPU 🇲🇴.